hackermage/sayCheese/README.md

-# SayCheese
+# SayCheese:
-# GANimation: Anatomically-aware Facial Animation from a Single Image

 <img src='./results/gif/Mona_Lisa.gif' align="right" width=180>

-Official implementation of [GANimation](http://www.albertpumarola.com/research/GANimation/index.html).
-In this work we introduce a novel GAN conditioning scheme based on Action Units (AU) annotations, which describe in a continuous manifold the anatomical facial movements defining a human expression.
-Our approach permits controlling the magnitude of activation of each AU and combine several of them.
+In this project, we utilize Albert Pumarola's novel GAN conditioning scheme and build an easy-to-use ios app that can edit people's facial expression in both photos and paintings, bring him/her smile.
+See our home page at [Devpost](https://devpost.com/software/saycheese).

+Presently, our model can generate natrual looked smiles in different styles and intensities for a large group of different types of faces, and of couse we are working on improving the model's performance.

+Check out the repo for our ios app https://github.com/JinchengKim/Cruzhacks_iOS.
+For a simple tour of the app's usage,
+1. take picture within the app, or open one from your album
+2. choose the face your want to SayCheese
+3. wait a moment to see the magic, and it's done!

+Now you can choose the smile face you like most from two main categories: big smile and small smile.
 <!-- This code was made public to share our research for the benefit of the scientific community.
 Do NOT use it for immoral purposes.
  -->

-Check out the repo for our ios app https://github.com/JinchengKim/Cruzhacks_iOS

 ## demo: SayCheese for photo